yanggautier/exploradome_tangram/README.md

 In order to train our model on a consistent dataset and avoid over-training, we decided to do a data augmentation with Roboflowai.
 For this, we used Roboflow which allows several transformations of the images, such as: blur, rotation, shear, exposure, brightness, noise, blur.

 Every group member did its own mix of transformation.

-We decide to split the dataset like : 80% for training dataset, and 20% for test dataset

 ### Steps